ministryofjustice/hmpps-integration-api/README.md

 #### With dependent services

+Simulators are used to run dependent services for running the application locally and in smoke tests.
+They use [Prism](https://github.com/stoplightio/prism) which creates a mock server based on an API's latest OpenAPI specification file.

 It's possible to run the application with dependent services like the [NOMIS / Prison API](https://github.com/ministryofjustice/prison-api) and [HMPPS Auth](https://github.com/ministryofjustice/hmpps-auth) with Docker